institutional review board

 save a copy of the research proposal form for your records.

-- attach the research proposal form and any other associated materials to an email to the irb [at] lipscomb.edu (irb)title="email the irb". on the subject line enter the first and last name of both the investigator and the faculty research advisor and the date.
+- attach the research proposal form and any other associated materials to an email to the irb [at] lipscomb.edu (irb). on the subject line enter the first and last name of both the investigator and the faculty research advisor and the date.

 - all advisors of student research must hold a citi certificate of completion, showing that they understand the protection of human subjects in research. certificates for advisors must be included in research proposal submissions.